flowerinthenight/hedge/README.md

 ## How does it work?
 Leader election is handled by `spindle`.
 Two APIs are provided, `Put()` and `Get()`.
 All pods can serve the `Get()` calls, while the leader handles all the `Put()` calls.
 If a non-leader pod calls `Get()`, that call is forwarded to the leader, who will do the actual write.
 All `Put()`'s are append-only.

+## Prerequisites
+* All pods within the group should be able to contact each other thru TCP.
+* Each `spindle` instance id should be the pod IP address.